Hisham Talaat Moustafa: Early life and education

 Born in the Egyptian city of Alexandria in 1959, Moustafa graduated in 1980 from the University of Alexandria's College of Commerce with an accounting degree.
 He is the youngest son of construction magnate Talaat Moustafa and is married with three children (in order of birth): Omar, Tarek, and Mohamed.

 Career

-As the Chief Executive of Talaat Moustafa Group, Moustafa spearheaded a significant expansion of the real estate side of the business, including the enlargement of major city El Rehab and the development Madinaty, as well as luxury hotels including the Four Seasons Nile Plaza, Kempinski Nile Hotel Garden City, Four Seasons San Stefano, and Four Seasons Sharm El Sheikh, the largest resort of the Four Seasons brand in the world.
+As the Chief Executive of Talaat Moustafa Group, Moustafa spearheaded a significant expansion of the real estate side of the business, including the development of major city El Rehab and the development Madinaty, as well as luxury hotels including the Four Seasons Nile Plaza, Kempinski Nile Hotel Garden City, Four Seasons San Stefano, and Four Seasons Sharm El Sheikh, the largest resort of the Four Seasons brand in the world.

 In 2004 he was elected to the Shura Council in the Parliament of Egypt.

 On January 17, 2021, Moustafa's real estate company announced its largest development to date, Egypt's first green-smart city, Noor.
 Located within the Capital Gardens City, a mixed-use city adjacent to the new administrative capital for $32 billion.